Saudi Arabia at a Glance

 Living in Saudi Arabia

-The Kingdom of Saudi Arabia is relatively sparsely populated – which is no surprise, seeing as the desert is the domineering geographical feature.
-Of the roughly 27 million residents living in Saudi Arabia, over 80% are settled in towns and cities.
-The above numbers include more than eight million foreigners moving there for work, mainly of Indian, Pakistani or Bangladeshi origin.
+The Kingdom of Saudi Arabia is relatively sparsely populated – which is no surprise, seeing as the desert is the predominant geographical feature.
+Of the almost 29 million residents living in Saudi Arabia, over 80% are settled in towns and cities such as Riyadh and Jeddah.
+These numbers include more than eight million foreigners relocating there for work; who are mainly of Indian, Pakistani or Bangladeshi origin.
 The number of North American and European expats is estimated at 100,000.

 Despite aspiring to be a modern state in many respects, the Saudi nation still has one of the most traditional societies worldwide.
-It is governed by firm religious beliefs, rules and traditions, and expats have to get used to that as there is no way around it.
+It is governed by firm religious beliefs, rules and traditions, which expats must acclimatize to, for the law is no more lenient on foreigners than it is on local residents.

-Cultural life in Saudi Arabia has to be in agreement with strict interpretations of the Quran.
-In practice, this means that the visual arts, for example, are limited to geometric, floral or abstract designs, as representations of human beings are forbidden.
-Although there are some cinemas in larger cities, relinquishing the joys of theater comes with the territory of relocating to the Arabian Peninsula for expats.
+Cultural life in Saudi Arabia rests strongly within the confines of strict interpretations of the Quran.
+In practice, this means that the visual arts, for example, are limited to geometric, floral or abstract designs, as representations of humanity are forbidden.
+Although there are some cinemas in larger cities, relinquishing the joys of theater comes with the territory for expats relocating to the Arabian Peninsula.

-Music and dance form an important part of Arab culture, as does Bedouin poetry.
+Music, dance, and Bedouin poetry form an important part of Arab culture.
 Literature in general is, however, kept in check by strict censorship rules.
-Expats should be aware that, just as there is no freedom of religion, there is no real freedom of expression, either.
+Expats in Saudi Arabia will quickly become aware that not only is there no freedom of religion but freedom of expression is also repressed to the extent that it is non-existent.

 You may be surprised at the lack of religious heritage sites in the cradle of Islam.
 This absence can be explained by the fear of idolatry in Wahhabism (or Salafism), the form of Islam which dominates life in Saudi Arabia.

-Women who live in Saudi Arabia have a very particular legal status – meaning they have fewer rights than men in many respects and play a very limited role in public.
-Recent changes in government were made when King Abdullah announced that Saudi women will receive the right to vote and run in municipal elections come 2015, a tremendous improvement for their rights.
+Women who live in Saudi Arabia have a defined legal status –they have fewer rights than men in many respects and play a very limited role in public.
+However, the country is making slow progress toward some form of gender equality.
+King Abdullah has endeavored to grant women a larger role in Saudi society.
+The very structure of government itself has changed under his reign, with female suffrage and the right to run in municipal elections beginning in earnest in 2015.

 Driving is strictly forbidden for women.
 Outside the typical compound, gender segregation is common in all areas of the public sphere, from the more obvious places, like swimming pools, to the less obvious, such as restaurants.
-While you’ll hardly ever encounter a single local woman on the streets of Riyadh, an expat woman living in Saudi Arabia who wants to dine out alone in the evening can usually do so in the family area of most restaurants.
+However, expat women do have more freedoms than their Saudi Arabian counterparts in the Kingdom.
+For example, while foreign women can book themselves into a resort on their own, Saudi women enjoy no such luxury.